How to customize the PID path of AnQiCMS process instead of depending on `ps -ef`?

 Step 4: Update the scheduled task or service management

-If your AnQiCMS is throughcrontab -eThe scheduled tasks to maintain its running status, and these modifications will take effect automatically when the next execution occurs.
-Similarly, if you use Systemd or other service managers to start AnQiCMS, you also need to ensure that the service definition file inExecStartandExecStopThe command points to the one you modifiedstart.shandstop.shscript.
+If your AnQiCMS is throughcrontab -eThe scheduled task to maintain its running status, then these changes will take effect automatically the next time it runs.
+Similarly, if you use Systemd or another service manager to start AnQiCMS, you also need to ensure that the service definition file inExecStartandExecStopThe command points to the modified one youstart.shandstop.shscript.

-- High-precision recognition:Say goodbye to fuzzy matching based on names, directly operate through process ID to eliminate incorrect operations.
+- High-precision recognition:Said goodbye to fuzzy matching based on name, directly operate through process ID, eliminating incorrect operations.

-- Avoid zombie processes:The startup script checks for outdated PID files and cleans them up, reducing the situation where PID files remain after abnormal shutdowns and hinder normal startup.
+- Avoid zombie processes:The startup script checks and cleans old PID files, reducing the situation where PID files remain due to abnormal shutdown and hinder normal startup.

-- Improve automation reliability:In automated deployment and operation scripts, ensuring that each operation acts on the correct process greatly enhances the robustness of the system.
+- Improve automation reliability:In automated deployment and operation scripts, it ensures that each operation acts on the correct process, greatly enhancing the robustness of the system.

-- Clear process status:The existence of the PID file can directly reflect the running status of the application, which is convenient for quick diagnosis.
+- Clear process status:The existence or absence of the PID file can directly reflect the running status of the application, making it easy for quick diagnosis.

-1. If the AnQiCMS process crashes unexpectedly, will the PID file be automatically cleared?
+1. If the AnQiCMS process crashes unexpectedly, will the PID file be automatically deleted?

-No. Usually, it's only executed explicitly by the script.rm -f "$PIDFILE"Command, or the application itself, will delete the PID file only after receiving an exit signal and processing it normally.If the process crashes unexpectedly (for example, due to uncaught errors or system resource exhaustion), the PID file is likely to remain.start.shThe script has considered this situation: it checks whether the process ID recorded in the PID file is still active before starting.If the PID file exists but the corresponding process does not exist, it will be considered 'stale' and automatically cleaned up to ensure that the new process can start smoothly.
+No. Generally speaking, it is only executed explicitly by the script.rm -f "$PIDFILE"The command, or the application itself, will only delete the PID file after receiving a termination signal and processing it normally.If a process crashes unexpectedly (for example, due to an uncaught error or system resource exhaustion), the PID file may remain.However, we have modified it.start.shThe script has considered this situation: it will check if the process ID recorded in the PID file is still active before starting.If the PID file exists but the corresponding process does not exist, it will be considered 'stale' and automatically cleaned up to ensure that the new process can start smoothly.

-Yes, you can choose other locations.
-Typically, the PID file is recommended to be placed in/var/run/In the directory, this is the directory specifically used to store runtime process information in the Linux system.
-However,/var/run/The directory will be cleared after the system restart, so if your application needs to start automatically after a restart, it may require additional Systemd configuration or re-creation of the directory in the startup script.
-Place the PID file in the installation directory of the application.run/Subdirectory ($BINPATH/run/It is a common alternative, as it is bound to the application, easy to manage, and does not require special system permissions when write access to the application directory is available.It is important to ensure that the selected path has appropriate write permissions and is easily accessible by script.
+Yes, you can choose another location.
+Typically, it is recommended to place the PID file in/var/run/In the directory, this is the directory used to store runtime process information in the Linux system.
+However,/var/run/The directory will be cleared after the system restart, so if your application needs to start automatically after a restart, you may need additional Systemd configuration or to recreate the directory in the startup script.
+Place the PID file in the installation directory of the application.run/subdirectory ($BINPATH/run/) is a common alternative because it is bound to the application, easy to manage, and does not require special system permissions when the application directory has write permissions.It is important to ensure that the selected path has appropriate write permissions and is easy for script access management.

-3. Why doesn't the AnQiCMS application itself create and manage the PID file at startup?
+3. Why should not the AnQiCMS application itself create and manage the PID file at startup?

-It is indeed more ideal for the application itself to manage the PID file, as it ensures that the PID file is precisely created and deleted when the application starts up and shuts down normally.However, this usually requires modifying the source code of the application, and for third-party out-of-the-box systems like AnQiCMS, ordinary users may not be able to directly modify its Go language source code.The Shell script solution provided here is an effective and general method to implement PID file management strategy without modifying the core code of AnQiCMS.If AnQiCMS future versions could directly support PID file path in its configuration, that would be a better integration method.[en]
-Until now, encapsulating through Shell scripts is the most feasible and reliable solution.
+It is indeed a better practice for the application to manage the PID file itself, as it ensures that the PID file is accurately created and deleted when the application starts and closes normally.However, this usually requires modifying the source code of the application, and for third-party out-of-the-box systems like AnQiCMS, ordinary users may not be able to directly modify its Go language source code.The Shell script solution we provide here is an effective and general method to implement PID file management strategy without modifying the core code of AnQiCMS.If the future version of AnQiCMS can directly support the PID file path in its configuration, it will be a better integration method.Prior to this, encapsulating through Shell scripts is the most feasible and reliable solution available.